unnamed/mappa/README.md

 We use the [MIT License](https://github.com/unnamed/mappa/blob/master/LICENSE), be free to clone and fork the repository always giving credits.

 ## TODO
-- [X] Implement visuals for each property in world
+- [X] Create MappaPlayer for a better project structure
-- [X] Copy & Paste tool (Get all vector/region/chunk properties near)
+- [X] Tree property command (/mappa session properties)
-- [ ] Create MappaPlayer for a better project structure
+- [ ] Separate vector flags into different vector classes (block vector, entity vector with yaw-pitch and a double-type vector?)
 - [ ] Configurate support
 - [ ] Database support